DeftSolutions-dev/ColorTriggerCPP/README.md

 2. **Milliseconds Setting**: When you start the program, it will prompt you to enter the click milliseconds value (from 1 to 100).
 This value represents the speed at which the mouse button is pressed when the pixel changes.
 If you use AWP, SSG in cs go, I recommend from 5 to 8.
 It all depends on your game and what is convenient for you.

 3. **Bind Selection**: After setting the threshold, you'll be prompted to select a bind (X, F, LALT, Mouse4, Mouse5).
 This bind determines the key or mouse button that, when pressed, triggers the color change detection.

+4. **Selecting a color source**: If you select the 'cursor', it will check the colors of the pixels around the cursor.
+If you choose the 'center', it will only check the pixels in the center of the screen, regardless of the screen's resolution or the game's screen resolution.
+It automatically adjusts to the center. (the center works great for everyone, I recommend it for the game Rainbow Six)

-4. **Running the Program**: Once configured, the program will continuously monitor for the specified key or mouse button press.
+5. **Running the Program**: Once configured, the program will continuously monitor for the specified key or mouse button press.
 When the trigger key/button is activated, the program will compare the color of the pixel at the cursor's position before and after the key/button press.

-5. **Color Change Detection**: If the color difference between the two pixels exceeds the threshold, the program will perform an action (left mouse button click).
+6. **Color Change Detection**: If the color difference between the two pixels exceeds the threshold, the program will perform an action (left mouse button click).
 This can be customized to perform other actions as needed.

-6. **Threshold Adjustment**: You can adjust the threshold during runtime using the "Up" and "Down" arrow keys.
+7. **Threshold Adjustment**: You can adjust the threshold during runtime using the "Up" and "Down" arrow keys.
 Increasing the threshold makes color changes less sensitive, while decreasing it makes them more sensitive.

 ## Example Key Binds